 - all should be fine

-If your priority in life is safety, stay home.
+If your only priority in life is safety, stay home.
 Literally.
 Don’t leave your home.

 Riding motorcycles ON PUBLIC ROADS is dangerous.
 We know it, and accident statistics show it.
 Some of us choose to only ride off-road for this reason.
 Trees don’t do stupid things, don’t attack you.
 Cars do.

 Riding enduro motorcycles offroad is different.
-Falling off the bike in challenging terrain at very low speeds or while standing still is normal.
+Falling off the bike in challenging terrain at very low speeds is common.
+We wear solid protective gear that absorbs a lot, bruises do occur.
 Real accidents and injuries are rare, at least for responsible hobby riders.
-Races are another topic.
+(Races are another topic.)

 Driving at your limit or beyond imposes higher risks.

 Listen to the pros.
 Graham Jarvis, the king of Hard Enduro, teaches to learn to ride slow before riding fast.

 Take care of your peers, keep enough distance.
 It’s not a race, unless it is one.
 The person in front of you may slide and fall at any moment.
 You need to be able to brake or ride around, not drive into his bike and crash yourself, or worse, ride into him and injure him.